grygy/pv217-microservices-materials/05/README.md

 # 04 - Testing

-## Why are tests important?
+## Why are tests necessary?

-Test are a crucial part of software development.
-Test ensure that the code you write is working as expected.
+Tests are a crucial part of software development.
+Tests ensure that the code you write is working as expected.
 They also help you to understand the code and how to compose it.
 Easily testable code is also easier to maintain and refactor.

 Key benefits of testing:
 - Detecting bugs early